Connect with others who understand.

 • FreeStyle Lite

 All four models met international performance standards for blood testing.
-However, the study noted that each was slightly less accurate at detecting hypoglycemia (low blood sugar) than at measuring normal or high levels.
+However, the study noted that each was slightly less accurate at detecting hypoglycemia (low blood sugar) than at measuring normal or high levels of blood sugar.

 The Takeaway